ngneat/bind-query-params/README.md

 `boolean`, `array`, `number`, `string` and `object`.
 Before updating the control with the value, the manager will parse it based on the provided `type`.

+### `setInitialValue`

+Rather the value should be inherited from the formControl or not.
+When set to true, The initial value will be the same as the form control one.
+When set to false, There will be no initial value and the value we'll be set from the formControl valueChanges.
+Default is false.

 ### `parser`

 Provide a custom parser.
 For example, the default `array` parser converts the value to an `array` of strings.
 If we need it to be an array of numbers, we can pass the following `parser`: